omari-kd/Environmental-Impact-on-Food-Production/README.md

 Median: Half of the food products have emissions is 7.05 kg CO₂-eq.

-Skewness: The Mean is higher than the median, suggesting a right-skewed distribution (some foods have extremely high emissions)
+Skewness: The Mean is higher than the median, suggesting a right-skewed distribution (some food have extremely high emissions)

-3Rd Quartile:  75% of the foods have emissions of about 15.69 kg CO₂-eq.
+3Rd Quartile:  75% of the food have emissions of about 15.69 kg CO₂-eq.

 Maximum: The highest emission food products produces 93.3 kg CO₂-eq  which is far above the mean, confirming outliers.

-Most foods have emissions below 16 kg CO₂-eq, but a few high-impact foods (an example is beef) push the mean much higher.
+Most food have emissions below 16 kg CO₂-eq, but a few high-impact food (an example is beef) push the mean much higher.

 #### Summary Land Use (m² per 100g protein)